harness/developer-hub/docs/first-gen/firstgen-release-notes/harness-on-prem-release-notes.md

 #### Harness Platform

 -  No members appear in user group list even after the user has been added via SCIM.
+This issue is fixed.
 (PL-32482)

 - Users cannot use Harness secret as LDAP password in FirstGen.
 (PL-32597, ZD-42655) A code enhancement fixed the issue.